spympr/Feeder-Consumers/README.md

 # Feeder-Consumers
-In this mini project we solve one OS problem with main process be Feeder and child processes of Feeder be its Consumers.
+In this mini project we solve one Operating System's problem with main process be Feeder and child processes of Feeder be its Consumers.

 # Summary
 Here Feeder has a big array of integers and also we have a shared memory, which can keep only one integer.
 So child processes of Feeder (Consumers) are going to read each number of big Feeder's array.
 In the end each Consumer create a file in directory files/ and write inside the big array of Feeder and its average delay.